chef-boneyard/chefconf18-google-workshop/knife/README.md

 ## knife.rb

-There are only two settings in your knife.rb you'll need to set:
+There are only two settings in your knife.rb you'll "need" to set:

 ```ruby
 knife[:gce_project] = 'my-test-project'